College Financial Aid: What Forms Do I Need to Fill Out?

 FAFSA

-The Free Application for Federal Student Aid (commonly known as FAFSA) is a form filled out by both parent and student to determine eligibility for federal student aid.
+The Free Application for Federal Student Aid (commonly known as FAFSA) is a form both parent and student filled out to determine federal student eligibility.

-A new FAFSA must be filled out each year, as financial situations can vary from year to year.
+A new FAFSA must be filled out yearly, as financial situations can vary annually.

 The types of financial aid resulting from FAFSA are as follows:

-• Federal Perkins Loan: Similar to the Stafford loan, the Federal Perkins Loan is lent directly by schools.
+- Federal Perkins Loan: Similar to the Stafford loan, schools lend the Federal Perkins Loan directly.
 The fixed interest rate for this loan is set at 5 percent.

 How to Fill Out the FAFSA

-To begin your FAFSA, you first need to create a unique user ID and password.
+To begin your FAFSA, you must create a unique user ID and password.
 Go to studentaid.gov and click “Start A New FAFSA.”

 When parents fill out their portion, they create a Save Key.
 It’s a temporary password your child uses to log in and complete their part of the application.